libu2548/cr10core/README.md

 Not a Voron.Not a Bambu Lab.Not a Snapmaker.

-the printer i wanted didn't existed yet i wanted to  > **Build the best large-format printer I could, using what I already had : parts from my last printer and a lot of time.**
+the printer i wanted didn't existed for my wallet yet so i wanted to  > **Build the best large-format printer I could, using what I already had : parts from my last printer and a lot of time.**

 I designed the mechanics, experimented with different architectures, built custom electronics and firmware configurations, broke things, rebuilt them, measured them, redesigned them, and gradually turned a pile of inexpensive parts into a surprisingly capable machine.